unpc2026/diaryasprogrammer/README.md

 * Clear definitions and core concepts,
 * Documented or widely accepted under-the-hood behavior (no speculation),
-* The *why* behind behavior, not just the *what*, only when the reason is known.
+* The *why* behind behavior, not just the *what*, only when the reason is known,
-* Step-by-step reasoning for tricky or counter-intuitive behavior,
+* Step-by-step reasoning for tricky or counter-intuitive behaviour,
 * Multiple illustrative code examples, including edge cases, with expected output or behaviour,
 * Helpful analogies or comparisons when they clarify understanding,
 * Notes on common mistakes or misconceptions,